 Ryse doesn’t communicate its status as a fantasy story terribly well because, at a glance, it appears to just be horrendously misinformed about Rome’s history, people, and the time period in general.
 Things get a little more clear as the later portions of the story start openly featuring magic and Gods.
 Even if its all fiction, this does not excuse Ryse’s terrible pacing and nonsensical plot developments.

 After landing enough hits, a skull appears above the enemy indicating that they are ready for a cinematic finishing move.
-These finishing moves come with a quick-time event that has no purpose besides increasing your score and irritating colorblind people; you can fail the event entirely and Marius will kill the enemy all the same.
+These finishing moves come with a quick-time event that has no purpose besides increasing your score and irritating colorblind people.
+You can fail the event entirely and Marius will kill the enemy all the same.
 While initially pretty cool, you’ll do the same handful of finishing moves on hundreds of enemies across the game.
-There is no point in just slashing them to death, as finishers are quicker and can restore health, focus (to slow down time), grant extra experience, or boost your strength, depending on what perk you have active at that moment.
+There is no point in just slashing them to death, as finishers are quicker and grant you power-ups.

 Each of the game’s chapters cycles through the same few ideas, with Marius doing a few solo battles, fighting alongside his legionaries, having to solve some puzzles through context-sensitive actions, and then conclude on some cinematic battle moments.
 Levels are aggressively linear and especially the cinematic bits are stupid.
 Marius will call his men to his side and get into a formation, just so you can slowly walk through a bit of the level instead of walking fast.
 Sometimes enemies appear that shoot arrows, so you press a button to raise shields, then press another button to kill the enemies.